Yvonne Coon Snelson

 Administrative Assistant, Children's and Student Ministries

-Jill joined the support staff in September 2006 as Administrative Assistant in Student Ministries, and just recently began providing support for Children’s Ministries as well.
+Jill joined the support staff in September 2006 and serves as Administrative Assistant in Children's and Student Ministries.
 Prior to moving to Georgetown in 2002, she worked 18 years as a legal assistant in Tampa, Florida and Jackson, Mississippi.
 She enjoys her behind the scenes role as assistant in these two ministries.
-Jill has been married to Chris for 29 years, and they have two sons, Kevin and Eric.
-Kevin is married to Samantha, and they have a 2 year old daughter, Kayleigh.
-Eric is married to Lauren, and they live and work at Frontier Camp in Grapeland, Texas.
-When she's not helping plan mission trips, buying food and supplies for mission trips, or making sure medical release forms are turned in, Jill and Chris enjoy college sports, movies and spoiling their granddaughter, dogs and grand dogs.
+Jill has been married to Chris for 30 years, and they have two sons, Kevin and Eric.
+Kevin is married to Samantha, and they have a 3 year old daughter, Kayleigh.
+Eric is married to Lauren, and they have a newborn son, Mark.
+When she's not helping plan mission trips, buying food and supplies for mission trips, or making sure medical release forms are turned in, Jill and Chris enjoy college sports, movies, and spoiling their grandkids.

 Mary Ann Reed